Karuka: Ecology

-Use by humans
+Uses

 On New Guinea karuka is cultivated crop, and has been used as a major food source since nearly 31,000 years ago in the Pleistocene.
 In PNG nearly 2 million people (almost half the rural population) live in regions where karuka is commonly eaten.
 There is high demand for it in the New Guinea Highlands: Entire households (including pigs, who are sometimes fed the fruits) will move from the valleys to higher elevations at harvest time, often for several weeks.
 Each household will average 12 to 176 trees.

 Trade in karuka is small-scale and not commercial.
 Local marketplaces typically will have 12 to 50 fruits for sale.
 With some coordination between state agencies and private sector, karuka could have export market access.
 The crop has a medium potential for large-scale sustainable commercialization in the region, but care must be taken in the sensitive local environments to expanded agriculture.
 Diets of tree owners could also be negatively influenced by rapid commercialization.

 The endosperm, a white kernel, is eaten raw, roasted, smoked, or mumued.
 Nuts that aren't immediately eaten are typically sun-dried for storage.
 The karuka kernels have a sweet, coconut taste, or savory and like walnuts.
 Smoked or cooked karuka is either stored in the rafters or sold at local marketplaces.
 The uncooked clusters can also be stored for months buried in waterlogged earth, which possibly ferments it.
 It is a regional staple food and one of the few plants in the area with a high protein content.
 The spongy core of the multiple fruit cluster can also be cooked and eaten after the nuts are removed.

 The high fat content means the nuts can be processed into an edible yellow oil.
 Karuka contains 52.39% oleic acid, 44.90% palmitic acid, and 0.19% stearic acid.
 The oil is a good source of Vitamin E (α-tocopherol 5.03 mg/100 g).
-The color of the oil is from the carotenoids, which are at a concentration of 2.75 µg/g.
+The colour of the oil is from the carotenoids, which are at a concentration of 2.75 μg/g.
 The antioxidant activity for the oil is fairly low, and it is higher in saturated than unsaturated fats.

 Some subjective reports indicate that children are healthier after karuka season, but there may also be increased incidence of tropical ulcers and pig-bel (caused by Clostridium perfringens).
 But the connections, if any, are unclear.